level66network/netbox-service-dell/README.md

 ## NetBox
 ### Preparation
 #### Custom fields
-You need to create two custom fields and attatch them to the object type dcim > device.
+You need to create the following custom fields and attatch them to the object type dcim > device.
 This formular can be found under Username > Admin > Extras > Custom fields.
 * service_until / Date
 * service_type / Text
 #### API access